 More than 20,000 workers have been injured in workplace electrical accidents over the past ten years.
 Although electrical hazards are not the major cause of workplace injuries and accidents, they are undoubtedly fatal and costly.
 These injuries and accidents can disrupt the lives of the workers and their families, affect employees' productivity, and cause significant damage to the company.
 This is the reason why Occupational Health and Safety Administration (OSHA) has been very strict with implementing electrical safety procedures such as Lockout Tagout in a workplace.

-A Ground Fault Circuit Interrupter (GFCI) is a fast-acting circuit breaker that measures and compares the current, both input current and output current.
-When this circuit breaker detects even a slight imbalance in the circuit caused by current leakage to the ground, the outlet disconnects electricity within 20-30 milliseconds.
-This prevents electric shock or electrocution.
+A Ground-Fault Circuit Interrupter (GFCI) is a fast-acting circuit breaker that measures and compares the current, both input current and output current.
+When it detects even a slight imbalance in the circuit caused by current leakage to the ground, the outlet disconnects electricity within 20-30 milliseconds.
+With this, it prevents electric shock or electrocution.
 It also mitigates electric fire and stops electricity in damp environments, preventing undesired accidents.
 This is the reason why Occupational Safety and Health Administration (OSHA) requires companies to include GFCI in their program to protect workers and prevent fatal electrical accidents.

 On the other hand, it is critical for the workplace to provide GFCI on job sites for receptacle outlets in use and not as a part of the building's permanent wiring.
 A company must give the approved GFCIs for all 120-volt, single-phase, 15-and 20-ampere receptacle outlets on construction areas that are not part of the permanent wiring of the building that is in use by the employees.
 If there is any receptacle installed as part of the permanent wiring of the building, then the company must provide GFCI protection.

-And finally, the Portable GFCIs can be used in place of a permanent GFCI outlet.
-Similar to a GFCI outlet, it can plug into a standard receptacle and come in numerous forms, such as extension cords or a simple box directly plugged into an electrical outlet.
-Portable GFCIs also incorporate a no-voltage device that can disconnect current to the GFCI outlet if any current conductor is open.
+This type of Ground Fault Circuit Interrupter can be used in place of permanent Ground Fault Circuit Interrupter outlets.
+It can plug into a standard receptacle and come in numerous forms, such as extension cords or a simple box directly plugged into an electrical outlet.
+Portable GFCIs also incorporate a no-voltage device that can disconnect current to the outlets if any current conductor is open.

 Installation and testing of GFCI are vital for both the workplace and home.
 Although portable GFCIs do not require an electrician for installation, a licensed electrician should install a receptacle and circuit breaker.

-GFCI must be tested monthly to ensure safety and functionality.
-To test the GFCI outlet and receptor, simply plug lamps into the receptacle and hit TEST.
+Ground Fault Circuit Interrupter must be tested monthly to ensure safety and functionality.
+To test the GFCI receptor, simply plug lamps into the receptacle and hit TEST.
 Once it is done, the GFCI RESET button will appear, and the light should disappear.
 During this time, if you notice that the light is not going out while the RESET button is popped out, it means the receptacle was installed incorrectly.
-Another thing, if the RESET button does not come out and the light does not come on, your receptacle might be damaged, and you should consult an electrician.
+Another thing, if the button does not come out and the light does not come on, your receptacle might be damaged, and you should consult an electrician.

 Note, however, that you can always rely on a licensed electrical technician to inspect and assess the ground fault.
 It would still be best to hire licensed professionals as they would perform all the assessment work and fix any issues that might hinder its functioning and will also make it work effectively.